-In 1971, a small group of Wisconsin transportation leaders founded TDA to advance the development of an efficient, effective and safe transportation system throughout the state.
-Their efforts drew the increasingly strong support of businesses, individuals, communities and organizations involved in every mode of transportation, and TDA grew in size, respect, and influence.
+In 1971, a small group of Wisconsin transportation leaders founded TDA to advance the development of an efficient, effective, and safe transportation system throughout the state.
+Their efforts drew the increasingly strong support of businesses, individuals, communities, and organizations involved in every mode of transportation.
+TDA grew in size, respect, and influence.

 The Transportation Development Association of Wisconsin is a nonprofit, nonpartisan organization devoted to promoting the interest and vitality of the state’s multi-modal transportation system.

 TDA holds public forums, participates in grassroots alliances, and responds to media inquiries with useful content that is detailed and credible.
-TDA meets regularly with editorial boards, civic organizations and business groups throughout Wisconsin to talk about transportation issues.
+TDA meets regularly with civic organizations and business groups throughout Wisconsin to talk about transportation issues.